Hess's Law: A Comprehensive Guide

 Introduction

 Hess's Law is a fundamental principle in chemistry that allows us to calculate the enthalpy change of a reaction by combining the enthalpy changes of other reactions.
-It is based on the law of conservation of energy, which states that energy cannot be created or destroyed but only transferred or transformed.
+It is based on the law of conservation of energy, which states that energy cannot be created or destroyed, only transferred or transformed.

 Basic Concepts